okeeffed/cheat-sheets/COMP3520-OS/3-Threads.md

 - Most of the state info dealing with execution is maintained in thread-level data structures
 - Several actions that affect all of the threads in a process and that the OS must manage at the process level
+	- Suspending process means all threads of a process
+	- Terminates a process terminates all threads within the process
+- Similar to processes, threads have execution states and may synchronize with one another.